What Knee Brace Do I Need?

 For many reasons, including muscle imbalance and overpronation, the patella rubs on the grove causing pain.

-The goal of this brace is to help hold the patella in its groove, while the cause is being fixed.
+The goal of this knee brace is to help hold the patella in its groove, while the cause is being fixed.

 These braces usually cost between $50 and $250.
 In the brace, there is a buttress that runs along the lateral border of the kneecap.

-They can be shaped as an O, a C, or a J, depending on the brace manufacturer.
-These braces work very well at decreasing pain but always remember to find the original cause of the pain and fix that as well.
+They can be shaped as an O, a C, or a J, depending on the manufacturer.
+These knee braces work very well at decreasing pain but always remember to find the original cause of the pain and fix that as well.